aguang/transmissim/README.md

 This repository aims to host a set of Python scripts that will simulate transcriptomes with known orthology/paralogy relationships, gene tree topologies, and species tree topologies.
 It will incorporate a summary statistics script for assessing phylogenetics program performance at the homolog clustering level and at the final tree reconstruction level.

-The pipeline is broken up into 2 phases:
-## Phase 1
-All gene trees share the same species tree, i.e. all homologs are orthologs.
-Codon evolution is simulated along each gene tree with biologically relevant parameters.

-## Phase 2
-All gene trees are simulated from the same species tree using a birth-death process with biologically relevant birth-and-death parameters.
-(Alternatively, user-supplied parameters) Codon evolution is simulated along each gene tree with biologically relevant parameters.

 #Pipeline Organization

 ##Gene Tree Simulation